 - For this example, configure the software settings by selecting Ansys Mechanical version 19.0.
 For more information on launching a basic job, please refer to the tutorial here.

 - Under the command window, you will need to specify the input file name under the angle bracket .
 In this tutorial, the command will be as highlighted below in the picture.

 - Specify your license option, and move onto hardware settings.
 This example will be run on 4 Emerald cores.
 There is no post-processing options here.

-- Submit your job, and feel free to monitor the status of your job and get information about your cluster in real-time.
+- Submit your job, and feel free to monitor the status of your job and get information about your A computing cluster consists of a set of loosely or tightly ...
+More in real-time.
 A guide on “Monitoring Status” on Rescale is found here.

-Once the job is completed, you can either view the results on your local workstation or on a Rescale Desktop.
+Once the job is completed, you can either view the results on your local A workstation is a powerful computer system designed for pro...
+More or on a Rescale Desktop.
 Both methods are presented below: